 A gift to the Annual Fund will provide the Museum support where it most needs it.
 Make a one-time gift or become a monthly donor.
 You can also honor a loved one with a Memorial or Honorary Gift, which includes a personalized letter.
-Sponsorships for special events will provide you or your company ample exposure while helping to maximize donations at the fundraisers.make a donation
+Sponsorships for special events will provide you or your company ample exposure while helping to maximize donations at the fundraisers.
+You can also support the Meredith Furr Summer Camp Scholarship Fund or become a Foundation member (details below).make a donation

 You are invited to join our Shenandoah Society of distinguished donors with a contribution of $1,000 or greater.